ipfs/kubo/docs/config.md

 }'
 ```

 Anyone can create and run their own Reframe endpoint, and experiment with custom routing logic.
 See [`someguy`](https://github.com/aschmahmann/someguy) example, which proxies requests to BOTH the IPFS Public DHT AND an Indexer node.
+Protocol Labs provides a public instance at `https://routing.delegate.ipfs.io/reframe`.

 Default: `{}` (use the safe implicit defaults)